May 5, 2019

-There are other traps for unwary, often requiring the distribution of specific files.
+There are other traps for the unwary, often requiring the distribution of specific files.

 the_frameworx_license.txt under the Frameworx Open License 1.0.

-NOTICES under the Apache License, Version 2.0, favorite piece of expert trivia.
+NOTICES under the Apache License, Version 2.0, a favorite piece of expert trivia.

 license.txt under APL again.
 And on the licensor side of things,

 manifest.txt under the LaTeX Project Public License, Version 1.3c, complete with a scary (and dubious) warning that if you don’t provide one, “the licensee would be entitled to make reasonable conjectures as to which files comprise the Work.”

 You may expect such abberrations in your mental model of what OSI has approved.
 But that is for naught if the process you or your charges follow, or the tools you use to automate that process, fail to account for or comply with the aberrations.
 Disputes on matters of credit especially have a tendency to become indignant and ego-charged.

 I’ve mentioned above that not all OSI-approved licenses dispose of patents responsibly.
 Alas, OSI has also approved at least one license that, to my legal eye, fails to handle much of anything responsibly.
 A fundamentally broken license.

 With sincerest respect to its lay author, whose heart was in the right place, promoting plain brevity in legal terms, the Fair License cuts too deep, to the point of rendering itself legally defective.
 As open software licenses go, Fair seems to want to do the right thing.
 But it fails to say the right words to do so.
 In its entirety: